 Data

-We use years after the onset of warming (earliest cohort is 1981) to omit transient dynamics and acute responses and to ensure we use cohorts that only experience one of the thermal environments during its life.
-A grid at the Biotest outlet together with the strong current prevented fish larger than 10 cm from migrating in and out of the area (Adill et al. 2013; Huss et al. 2019), and genetic studies confirm the reproductive isolation between the two populations during the time period (Björklund et al. 2015).
-However, since the grid removal in 2004, fish growing up in the Biotest lake can easily swim out, meaning we cannot be sure fish in the reference area did not recently arrive from the Biotest lake.
+We use trait data from perch sampled annually from the heated enclosed bay (‘the Biotest lake’) and its reference area with natural temperatures in the years after the onset of warming (first cohort is 1981 and last catch year is 2003) to omit transient dynamics and acute responses, and to ensure we use cohorts that only experience one of the thermal environments during its life.
+A grid at the outlet of the warm area (Fig. 1) prevented fish larger than 10 cm from migrating between the areas (Adill et al. 2013; Huss et al. 2019), and genetic studies confirm the reproductive isolation between the two populations during the time period (Björklund et al. 2015).
+However, since the grid removal in 2004, fish growing up in the heated Biotest lake can easily swim out, meaning we cannot be sure fish in the reference area did not recently arrive from the Biotest lake.
 Hence, we use data up until 2003.
 This resulted in 12658 length-at-age measurements from 2426 individuals in 256 nets.

-The Biotest lake and the reference bay outside have been scientifically sampled using survey-gillnets since the construction of the enclosure.
-We use data from fishing events that took place in October in the Biotest lake and in August in the reference area when temperatures are most comparable between the two areas (Huss et al., 2019).
+We use data from fishing events using survey-gillnets that took place in October in the Biotest lake and in August in the reference area when temperatures are most comparable between the two areas (Huss et al., 2019), because temperature affect catchability in static gears.
 The catch was recorded by 2.5 cm length classes during 1987-2000, and into 1 cm length groups between 2001-2003.
 To express lengths in a common length standard, 1 cm intervals were converted into 2.5 cm intervals.
-The unit of catch data is hence number of fish caught per 2.5 cm size class per night per net (i.e., a catch-per-unit-effort [CPUE] variable).
-All data from fishing events with disturbance affecting the catch (e.g., seal damage, strong algal growth on the gears, clogging by drifting algae, boat traffic or other human inference) were removed (this mean removing years 1996 and 1999 from the warm area in the catch data).
+The unit of catch data is hence the number of fish caught per 2.5 cm size class per night per net (i.e., a catch-per-unit-effort [CPUE] variable).
+All data from fishing events with disturbance affecting the catch (e.g., seal damage, strong algal growth on the gears, clogging by drifting algae) were removed (years 1996 and 1999 from the warm area in the catch data).